top of page

 If you read the first two chapters of both Luke and Matthew, you will know everything that our Christian Bible gives us regarding the childhoods of these two cousins.
 Both sets of parents were aware of the cosmic circumstances surrounding both births.
 Both sons, John and Jesus, were aware of the presence of the Holy Spirit indwelling in them; both sons knew the Lord intimately.
 I wonder how often these two sons played together.
 What did they talk about together?
 What did their parents talk about?

 The nation of Israel, the mighty people of God, at the time of the birth of John and Jesus is now part of Rome.
 It is allowed to worship it's God in the holy city of Jerusalem but only under the military power of the Roman Empire.
 The second Holy Temple exists, but only with the permission of Rome’s authority.
 Jerusalem, uniting the twelves tribes of Israel during the time of King David, had been leveled by the Babylonians.
-Solomon’s Temple was destroyed.
+The first temple, built by Solomon had been destroyed.
 The inhabitants had been exiled from their holy home.
 The city was allowed to be rebuilt under Persian rule but at this time, the city has fallen under the powerful Roman Empire.
 Between the end of the Assyrian rule and the Roman occupation of Jerusalem, our Christian Bible is silent for some 400 years from the last prophet’s voice until the time of the angelic visitations to the parents of John and Jesus.

 Now the time has come for the Messiah to be revealed.
 These accounts of John the Baptist are so full of meaning.
 Every gospel quotes Isaiah the prophet.
 John expresses such righteous anger at the Israelite leaders and warns of wrath if they do not repent: “You brood of vipers! “ He tells them that claiming Abraham as their father will not save them if they do not learn to produce good fruit.
 He tells the Jewish people that he is not the Messiah promised through the prophets but one more powerful than he is coming with the Holy Spirit.
 Salvation is promised; Jesus is coming.
 Yeshua.